camwestwood/xapi/recipes/library/econtent.md

 ### Actor
 Common entity identifier:  ActorA, as defined on the [common structures](/common_structures.md#actora) page.

-The actor entity describes the individual that is viewing the reading list.
+The actor entity describes the individual that is accessing econtent.

 ### Example: